Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 • Demonstrate operational maturity and risk control

-In practice, certification requirements vary by:
+In practice, requirements vary based on:

 • Industry sector